SilkWyrm/crpg/README.md

 # crpg
-More complex text RPG programmed in C, using way more data than SWL
+More complex text RPG programmed in C, using way more data than my other txt RPG project